Member directory search

 Simpson

-Diane Sims has been a writer for more than 20 years.
+Diane Sims has been a writer for more than 40 years.
 She worked in national print and broadcast media, was an editor at a publishing house and then corporate editor at a Crown corporation -- before ovarian cancer changed her life and writing.
-She is the author of three books,…
+She is the author of six books, one…

 Diane